arifhaidari/terraform_deploy_model_web_database/README.md

 ### **Kubernetes with Helm**

-- **MySQL and WordPress Deployment**: Used Helm charts for MySQL and WordPress in the `kubernetes/charts` directory to deploy applications on Kubernetes clusters.
+- **MySQL and web Deployment**: Used Helm charts for MySQL and WordPress in the `kubernetes/charts` directory to deploy applications on Kubernetes clusters.
 - **Helm Provider**: Leveraged Terraform's Helm provider for efficient management and versioning of Kubernetes resources.

 ### **CI/CD Pipeline with GitHub Actions**